ggulgulia/ggulgulia.github.io/_posts/2022-08-14-your-website-in-five-mins.md

 1. A [GitHub](https://github.com/login) account
 2. [Formspree](https://formspree.io/) account - _optional_ - only if you want users to send you messages

-## Step 1: Fork an existing Jekyll Theme project
+## Step 1: Fork a Jekyll web project
 There are many [free](https://jekyllthemes.io/free) and paid Jekyll Themes available.
 You could choose any; however, for this setup we'll be using [this fork](https://github.com/aakashshah1/aakashshah1.github.io/fork).
 Use the name `<your-github-user-name>.github.io` for this project - for ex. if my GitHub user name is `aakashshah1`; I